 ‘Grazie, grazie’ I tell him, a little out of breath, ’Areoport, per favore.’

 He smiles, wryly, and starts for the airport.
 Maybe he wasn’t in a rage after all, just a little frustrated with my indecisiveness.

 By now he has changed the radio station, some overly dramatic Italian opera is blaring out, and at a volume that seems loader then before.

 I open the box, it contains just two items.
 The first is a birthday card from Luca, the first one he bought me.
-On the front is a picture of a polar bear in a red and blue scarf, he holds in his right paw, a red balloon, while a single present lay beside him.
+On the front is a picture of a polar bear in a red and blue scarf, he holds in his right paw, a red balloon, while a single present lay beside him on the floor.
 I begin to read the message inside: ‘My gentle George, how I have enjoyed each and every moment with you.
 How I look forward to exciting future with you, my boy.
 I hope to make a special day for my English polar bear.
 Yours now and forever, Luca xxxxx.’

 I wipe tears away from my watery eyes.
 It makes me contemplate my decision to leave for the briefest of moments, however, deep down, I know it’s the right thing to do.
 It had been five months since I got that life-changing phone call.
-I can still hear the words uttered by the hospital receptionist, I hear them all the time but mostly in my nightmares: ‘Luca has been involved in an accident.’
-She didn’t have to tell me what came next, I already knew …
+I can still hear the words uttered by the hospital receptionist, I hear them all the time but mostly in my nightmares: ‘Luca has been involved in an accident … ’ She didn’t have to tell me what came next, I already knew.